rmcnamara101/SCIE3212/files/logbook.md

 - I also need to tweak the growth rates in its current state to represent reality.
 I don't know if this should be done by experimental verification or by constants pre-defined in literature (if they exist).

+<h3> 3-3-25 </h3>

+Today is the day before meeting up with my supervisor just to go over the basis of the mathematical model.
+I am running some larger simulations, there are some strange artifacts, but Im not sure how significant they are.
+For example there seems to be some "leakage" of the cells from the central tumor, Im not sure if its an issue with the plotting, or just the simulation.
+I also need some other plotting method, its so hard to see whats really happening.
+The problem is the simulations take so long if I am doing any meaningful simulations, they take so long.
+But I think it is time to start getting ready to implement a cell cycle model that is accurate to the ovarian cancer cells that I think we are investigating.
+This means researching growth rates, death rates, etc, if they are in the literature, or potentially matching physical data to the simualtion.
+This I assume are the next steps of the project.
+Until that I think that I need to find suitable simulation parameters to confirm simulational growth matches reality.

+Also want to note that currently the sim has some issues if all the cell types are set to the exact same value at the start.
+They seem to couple and are all the same value essentially for the whole simulation.